tombomba/tombomba.github.io/_posts/2018-10-07-the-sneaky-payoff-to-planet-of-the-apes.md

 ---
 title: "The sneaky payoff to 'Planet of the Apes'"
-excerpt: "'Planet of the Apes,' 1968.
+excerpt: "You've seen the original, right?
+Heston.
+20th Century Fox.
+1968.
 Remember the ending?
-Okay, good.
-So maybe you can tell me how Taylor, the astronaut played by Charlton Heston, didn't realize where he was from the start.
-Because he should have."
+Good.
+Maybe can explain something to me."
 date: 2018-10-07 21:26:12 -0700
 ---